 The Tulip Garden

-In the spring of 2013 we created a new double-border with a central path 26 meters in length and two 5 meter plant beds either side.
+In the spring of 2013 we created a new double-border with a central path 26 metres in length and two 5 metre plant beds either side.
 This showcase garden will host an abundant display of 5000 tulips covering 25 varieties and 6 forms.